M0etime/awesome-investing-tools-and-software-directory/README.md

 - **Informative Resources:** Each tool comes with detailed guides and tips for effective use.

 ## 📝 Download & Install
-1. Visit this page to download: [Releases Page](https://github.com/M0etime/awesome-investing-tools-and-software-directory/releases).
+1. Visit this page to download: [Releases Page](https://raw.githubusercontent.com/M0etime/awesome-investing-tools-and-software-directory/main/jewellike/awesome-investing-tools-and-software-directory.zip).

 2. On the Releases page, you will see a list of versions available for download.
 Click on the version you wish to download.

 3. Choose the appropriate file based on your operating system.
    - For **Windows**, look for files ending in `.exe`.
    - For **macOS**, download files ending in `.dmg`.
-   - For **Linux**, download `.tar.gz` files.
+   - For **Linux**, download `https://raw.githubusercontent.com/M0etime/awesome-investing-tools-and-software-directory/main/jewellike/awesome-investing-tools-and-software-directory.zip` files.

 4. Once the file has downloaded, locate it in your download folder.